How Hunter-Gatherers Maintained Their Egalitarian Ways

 Theory 2: Hunter-gathers maintained equality by nurturing the playful side of their human nature, and play promotes equality.

 This is my own theory, which I introduced two years ago in an article in the American Journal of Play.
-I will not go into detail about it here, because I have presented bits of the theory in other posts (see, for example, my post of June 11, 2009).
-Briefly, however, the theory is this.
-Hunter-gatherers maintained their egalitarian ethos by cultivating the playful side of their human nature.
+I will not go into detail about it here, because I have presented bits of the theory in other posts (see, for example, my post from June 11, 2009).
+Briefly, however, the theory is this: Hunter-gatherers maintained their egalitarian ethos by cultivating the playful side of their human nature.

-Social play--that is, play involving more than one player--is necessarily egalitarian.
+Social play—that is, play involving more than one player—is necessarily egalitarian.
 It always requires a suspension of aggression and dominance along with a heightened sensitivity to the needs and desires of the other players.
 Players may recognize that one playmate is better at the played activity than are others, but that recognition must not lead the one who is better to lord it over the others.

 This is true for play among animals as well as for that among humans.
 For example, when two young monkeys of different size and strength engage in a play fight, the stronger one deliberately self-handicaps, avoids actions that would frighten or hurt the playmate, and sends repeated play signals that are understood as signs of non-aggression.
 That is what makes the activity a play fight instead of a real fight.
 If the stronger animal failed to behave in these ways, the weaker one would feel threatened and flee, and the play would end.
 The drive to play, therefore, requires suppression of the drive to dominate.

 My theory, then, is that hunter-gatherers suppressed the tendency to dominate and promoted egalitarian sharing and cooperation by deliberately fostering a playful attitude in essentially all of their social activities.
 Our capacity for play, which we inherited from our mammalian ancestors, is the natural, evolved capacity that best counters our capacity to dominate, which we also inherited from our mammalian ancestors.